The Physics of the Universe - Difficult Topics Made Understandable

 Larger stars are much hotter and the higher temperatures within such a star are sufficient to fuse even helium.
 The helium then becomes the star’s raw fuel, and it goes on to release ever higher levels of energy as the helium is fused into carbon and oxygen, while the outer layer of hydrogen actually cools and expands significantly in the star’s red giant phase.

-The iron in the star’s core is very resistent to further fusing, however high the temperatures, and the heat from its nuclear fusion is no longer sufficient to support it against its own crushing gravity.
-The final collapse of a massive star under its own gravity happens incredibly quickly: in a thousandth of a second it can shrink from thousands of kilometres across to a ball of ultra-condensed matter just a few kilometres across.
+The iron in the star's core is very resistant to further fusing, however high the temperatures, and the heat from its nuclear fusion is no longer sufficient to support it against its own crushing gravity and it will suddenly and catastrophically collapse.
+The final collapse of a massive star under its own gravity happens incredibly quickly: in a thousandth of a second it can shrink from thousands of kilometers across to a ball of ultra-condensed matter just a few kilometers across.

-This collapse results in a massive rebound, and the star ulimately ends its life in a cataclysmic explosion known as a supernova, and for a few short weeks it burns as brightly as several billion suns.
+This rapid collapse results in a massive rebound when the core reaches the density of an atomic nucleus, like a ball bouncing off a brick wall, resulting in ultra-hot shock-waves which are imparted to the rest of the star.
+In this way, the star ultimately ends its life in a cataclysmic explosion known as a supernova, and for a few short weeks it burns as brightly as several billion suns, briefly outshining the star's entire home galaxy.
 For example, the supernova whose remnants we see today as the Crab Nebula, was recorded by Chinese astronomers in the year 1054 as visible to the naked eye for several months, even in the daytime, and bright enough to read by at night, despite its being about 6,500 light years away.
 The visible light of a supernova, though, represents only about 1% of the released energy, the vast majority being in the form of ultraviolet light, x-rays, gamma rays and, particularly, neutrinos.

 Evolution of high and low mass stars - click for larger version